nbloomf/nbloomf.md/posts/2016-02-11-software-tools-in-haskell-copy-charcount-linecount.md

 ## ``charcount``: count characters on stdin

 The ``charcount`` program counts the characters on stdin until EOF is reached.
+For simplicity's sake I will ignore any issues with unicode normalization, like combining diacritics.
+So for instance O̰ (capital O, with combining tilde below) counts as two characters.
+Character encodings were much simpler and less useful when *Software Tools* was written. 🙂

 ```haskell
 module Main where